 Most often, you can find the refrigerant type by checking the nameplate on your condenser.

 If your unit is more than 10 years old, there’s a high likelihood that it’s reliant on R-22.
-Units built after January 2010 most likely use the new, approved replacement refrigerant, R-410a, but it’s possible they don’t.
+Units built after January 2010 most likely use the new refrigerant, R-410a, but it’s possible they don’t.
 If you’re unsure, contact TELS® Building Services to find a qualified HVAC specialist to evaluate your system.

 How can you prepare?